Summer-Bell/Pewlett-Hackard-Analysis/README.md

 There are 90,398 roles that will potentially need to be filled as employees begin to retire.
 The [unique_titles.csv](Data/unique_titles.csv) file should be modified to include the employee’s department as well as the employee manager.
 This can be accomplished by joining the dept_manager table to the unique_titles table and adding the additional columns.
-The ERD [EmployeeDB.png](EmployeeDB.png) is a visual display of the data tables and their primary keys.
 The retiring employee's managers have to have specific department's data.
 With that data management can evaluate if roles need to be filled and setup mentorship partnerships.